zombie pedal: dead pedal with a shaker

 but dead pedal engine vibration need not be distracting.

-• While a dead pedal should not deflect from foot pressure,
+- While a dead pedal deflection from foot pressure is unwanted,

 a parallel fender washer is wanted for sandwiching.